A Personal Selection…

 My generation encountered Tina Turner as a fully formed and authoritative performer, bursting onto the pop scene “from out of nowhere” in the early 1980s.
 I had only a dim awareness of the 25 years of prior career, the years of physical abuse that she had endured, and hard yakka that had honed her performance skills.

 I have included these songs in my personal playlist as a testimony to the talent, commitment, showmanship and hard work which brought Tina the accolades of being the biggest selling female artist of all time, delivering the largest grossing musical tour of all time, selling more concert tickets than any other artist – male or female – and becoming the only female artist ever to pack out Britain’s Wembley Stadium – which she did at the age of 60.
-Tina has well and truly earned her retirement and rest!
+Tina well and truly earned her retirement and rest, which she referred to as her “Golden Years!” in peace and tranquility with the man who loved her and brought her so much joy, her soul-mate Irwin Bach.

 Tina’s story, as much as anybody’s – is really a story of teamwork – the collaboration of a brilliant manager in Roger Davies, among many other musical comrades – including David Bowie, Heaven 17, U2, Pet Shop Boys, Bryan Adams, Mark Knopfler, Paul McCartney, Sting, Mick Jagger and Lionel Richie.
-Tina’s story of survival and growth gives others of us courage to play the long game, to continue developing and adapting.
-And it spurs me to believe that even I might prove a later bloomer!
-For the music and the inspiration, Thank You Tina and Brava!
+Tina’s story of survival and growth has given others of us real courage to play the long game, to go for better, to pursue hope, and continue developing and adapting.
+Tina’s life spurs me to believe that even I might prove a later bloomer!